Cecil Hoskins: Relocating an industry

 Hoskins' father Charles Hoskins had realised that Lithgow had inherent disadvantages as a site for a modern steelworks.
 From as early as 1911, he had been interested in building a plant at Port Kembla.
 In late 1920, the company acquired 380 acres of the Wentworth Estate, at Port Kembla, as the site for a steelworks.
 When Charles Hoskins retired in 1924, the plan for a new works at Port Kembla was in place, but there was some deliberate ambiguity about the future of the existing steelworks at Lithgow.
 Charles Hoskins died in 1926 and would not see his vision fulfilled.

 Hoskins had learnt what he knew of steel production from his time at the relatively antiquated Lithgow works and from trips that he made overseas to visit more modern plants.
 He correctly surmised that American and German steelmakers were more technologically advanced than the British practice which he associated with the old Lithgow technology.
 However, constrained by finances, compromises would need to be made.

 The transfer of operations began in 1927 and took over four years to complete.
-Cecil Hoskins would be responsible for the construction of the new plant at Port Kembla, while his brother Sid would run the operations at Lithgow, as these gradually wound down.
+Cecil Hoskins would be responsible for the construction and commissioning of the new plant at Port Kembla, while his brother Sid would run the operations at Lithgow, as these gradually wound down.
 The redundant parts of the Lithgow plant were to be demolished.
 Some of the Lithgow works reappeared at Port Kembla, but much of it would end up as scrap iron fed into the new blast furnace.